simarmehta/Seam-Assessment/Documentation.md

-Below is an expanded version of the `DOCUMENTATION.md` that includes detailed instructions on how to use the API through the command line on Windows/Mac, as well as guidance on operating the frontend.
-This comprehensive document aims to provide all the necessary information for both backend and frontend usage of your blog application.
+Below is the `DOCUMENTATION.md` that includes detailed instructions on how to use the API through the command line on Windows/Mac, as well as guidance on operating the frontend.
+This comprehensive document aims to provide all the necessary information for both backend and frontend usage of the blog application.

 ---